Christos Margiolis

 Media consumption: a double-edged sword

 Being immersed in a language means you’ll inevitably have to consume media, be it movies, podcasts, music.
 This is a very good way to both see the language in action, and develop an ear for it.
-However, JUST passively consuming media won’t get you far.
-If you don’t put in the hours to actively practice your skills, consuming media will only be an excuse for you to be lazy.
+However, just passively consuming media won’t get you far.
+If you don’t put in the hours to actively practice, consuming media will only be an excuse for you to be lazy.
 Immersion is very beneficial when combined with active learning.
-[3]
+[1]

 The proper way to combine media consumption with actual learning is to note down the things you don’t understand and study them afterwards.
 The big advantage of doing this is that you study in an audiovisual way, meaning you associate language with pictures.
 Our brains are great at pattern recognition, so being able to associate a word with a picture/gesture, creates longer-lasting and intuitive knowledge.